edwelker/website/content/posts/oh-sweet-irony.md

     - orioles
 post_format: []
 ---
 Day after the Orioles make their interim manager permanent, they lose 30-3.
 First time any team has scored 30 runs since 1897, when Chicago (I assume the Cubs) scored 36.
-Way to go guys…
+Way to go guys...